 Consultation with stakeholders

-The Commission also consults on technical matters with European professional associations representing FCM manufacturers and/or their supply chain (i.e. manufacturers of starting and intermediate materials, converters of FCMs, importers and traders of FCMs, users and retailers, and/or their representatives).
-The members of these associations are national associations and business operators active in this sector.
-While such stakeholders do not input into the actual risk management of materials and substances, they contribute practical expertise on the manufacturing, use, composition, and verification of compliance of FCMs in relation to amendments to existing legislation, for example on plastic FCMs, but also on new legislation as well as harmonised application of legislation.
+In parallel with its technical consultations with the Member States, the Commission also consults with stakeholders on initiatives it is considering, in order to gather further technical information, such as on the impact and feasibility of the initiatives, as well as on practical matters regarding their implementation.
+For example, consultation takes place on technical matters with European professional associations representing FCM manufacturers, importers and traders of FCMs, users and retailers, and/or their representatives.
+The members of these associations are often national associations and business operators active in this sector.
+Such stakeholders contribute practical expertise on the manufacturing, use, composition, and verification of compliance of FCMs in relation to amendments to existing legislation, for example on plastic FCMs.
 A major objective of such consultations is to ensure that measures required to protect consumer health are implemented in a way that minimises the burden to business operators.

 As part of the Commission's commitment to better regulation, there are now more opportunities for all stakeholders including citizens and businesses to contribute to the process of developing policy on FCMs, throughout the policy life-cycle including its preparation and subsequent implementation and evaluation.
 More information on the better regulation initiative can be found in the Better Regulation Guidelines or on the different components of law making and how you can get involved.